kuhvin/CPSC-210-Personal-Project/README.md

 - As a user, I want to be able to remove a movie from a list of movies
 - As a user, I want to be able to select a list to view the names of the films within
 - As a user, I want to be able to select a film to view the criteria within

+#### Future/Possible User Stories
+- As a user, I want to be able to sort a list of entries by the criteria within the entry
+- As a user, I want to be able to add lists of entries to a larger, overarching list